Boar's Head Provision Company: Fatalities linked to products

 With an initial reported case of illness on May 29, 2024, the U.S. Centers for Disease Control and Prevention (CDC) determined that a listeriosis outbreak could be traced to Boar's Heads products, linked to 10 deaths and 59 hospitalizations as of September 25, 2024.
 Unreported illnesses may have accounted for higher actual incidents of illness.
 This represented the largest listeriosis outbreak on record since 2011.
 The company immediately recalled a large selection of products.
 In July 2024, the company issued a recall on over 7 million pounds of its products produced at a plant in Greensville County, Virginia, near the town of Jarratt.

 On September 13, 2024, Boar's Head announced that they would close the Jarratt plant indefinitely and discontinue sales of liverwurst permanently.

 Ongoing monthly inspections from August 2023 through July 2024 at the Jarratt plant reported black mold, surfaces contaminated with "meat over-spray", and an unknown substance dripping from the ceiling.
 The Food Safety and Inspection Service had observed multiple noncompliance findings every month from August 2023 through July 2024 in a 44-page report.
 Noncompliance was found in operations, labeling, and sanitation performance standards.

 Multiple lawsuits were filed against Boar's Head following the listeria outbreak alleging a wide range of complaints from false advertising to wrongful death.

+In January 2025, the USDA released inspection records that revealed unsanitary conditions at several Boar's Head deli meat plants, including one in Petersburg, Virginia.
+According to news reports, there were similar problems at the plants as there were in Jarratt, including equipment covered in meat scraps.
+The Petersburg facility was cited for noncompliance multiple times by the USDA, most recently in August 2025.
+An inspector wrote that “the establishment continues to fail to prevent product from becoming adulterated or contaminated.”

+In November 2025, Boar's Head voluntarily recalled thousands of units of pecorino romano cheese after testing positive for listeria.